icehawk/icehawk.github.io/Contents/docs/icehawk/events-and-subscribers.md

 You can register your event subscribers in the [IceHawk config's `getEventSubscribers()` method](@baseUrl@/docs/icehawk/configuration.html) by simply returning an array of event subscriber instances.

+You can of course register multiple event subscribers for one event.
+The order in which the subscribers will be notified about the event is the same as the registration order.

 ```php
 <?php declare(strict_types=1);